CityofPittsburgh/analytics-reporter/README.md

 * (Optional) Authorize yourself for S3 publishing.

-If you plan to use this project's lightweight S3 publishing system, you'll need to add 6 more environment variables:
+If you plan to use this project's lightweight S3 publishing system, you'll need access to the city's AWS account, need to add 6 more environment variables:

 ```
 export AWS_REGION=us-east-1